Make changes to your Anti-Money Laundering authorisation

 We will acknowledge your application within one working day.
 We will let you know if your application is incomplete or ineligible.

-We aim to make a decision about your application within 90 days.
-We usually decide within 30 days.
+We aim to make decisions within 90 days.

 While you should now have submitted the form, you might still find these questions and answers useful.